 Most people (75% +/-) complete the application by themselves, per my experiences with clients.
 The application takes some time to work through, so be prepared for this.
 A few general notes:

 Feedback from Debbie B. who in my experience did the most diligent and well-crafted PR application I have ever witnessed.
 Needless to say her application sailed through IRCC processing smoothly and quickly:

 Now that I've had time to think about the process of coming back, I'd say the single most critical thing to get 100% right is the PR application form.
 I operated on the principle that you cannot provide too much supporting documentation.
 In our case they asked for 'up to 22' photographs proving the length of the relationship.
 I sent them 22.
 I've seldom seen such poorly-designed forms, which is where your help was so invaluable.
 I spent the better part of six weeks amassing documents and repeatedly checking the completed forms.
 We then went on holiday for six weeks and, on our return, I checked all the forms and supporting paperwork AGAIN.
 And do not rely on the CDN postal system under any circumstances.
 We sent our application with Fedex.

 Question: "Will the application be approved for sure?"

-Answer: For the vast majority of applicants, the process is long and must be followed carefully, but does normally lead to a successful outcome.
-In very rare cases, a spousal sponsorship is rejected.
+Answer: For the vast majority of applicants the process is long and must be followed very carefully but does normally lead to a successful outcome.
+In exceptional cases a spousal sponsorship is not approved.
 For Canadian citizens of good standing legally in Canada, with a long-time marriage or common-law relationship, no financial complications, and whose spouse is in relatively good health and good legal standing abroad, it works out just fine.

 Question: "How long does the Permanent Resident sponsorship process take?"